walterdejong/synctool/doc/chapter3.md

 The condensed output groups together output that is the same for many nodes.

 One of my favorite commands is `synctool -qa`.
-You may also use this to condense output from `dsh`, for example
+You may also use option `-a` to condense output from `dsh`, for example

     # dsh -a date